-Rebecca Kightlinger is a physician-author.
-She practiced obstetrics and gynecology for over twenty years, first in private practice in Pennsylvania and then on the clinical faculty of the University of Virginia School of Medicine in Charlottesville, Virginia.
-As Director of Women's Health for Remote Area Medical volunteer corps, she collaborated with Guyana's Minister of Health, Amerindian tribal leaders, and local health care providers to bring cervical cancer screening and treatment to women in the most remote regions of Guyana.
+Physician-author Rebecca Kightlinger practiced obstetrics and gynecology for over twenty years, first in private practice in Pennsylvania and then on the clinical faculty of the University of Virginia School of Medicine in Charlottesville, Virginia.
+As a volunteer on the Remote Area Medical (RAM) Women's Health Team, she served alongside countless volunteers from both RAM and the Georgetown Rotary Club, working in collaboration with Guyana's Minister of Health, Amerindian tribal leaders, and local health care providers to bring cervical cancer screening and treatment to women in the most remote regions of Guyana.

-Rebecca and her husband live in Northwestern Pennsylvania with their three sweet dogs, three gorgeous cats, and three elegant Bantam hens.
-In her working hours, she writes Megge's continuing story and studies medieval medicine, Anglo-Saxon wortcraft, Greek mythology, and the history of Cornwall.
-In her free time, she swims, plays with her pets, and mows the lawn.
-Guilty pleasures?
-Gearharts chocolates, detective novels, and hashtag games.
+Rebecca and her husband live in Northwestern Pennsylvania with their three sweet dogs, three gorgeous cats, and two elegant Bantam hens.
+She spends her days writing Megge's continuing story and studying medieval medicine, Anglo-Saxon wortcraft, Greek mythology, and the history of Cornwall.